Creative style: GH designer stuns in Ghana Must Go outfit at African Games

 With their audacious choice of outfits crafted entirely from Ghana Must Go bags, the young men and the child stepped into the spotlight, making a striking impression in a video online.

 The trio's presence and the combined sheer creativity captivated many.
-Posing with smiles on their faces, radiating pride in their unconventional attire, The Fashion GodD and his companions shared their joy with the attendees, who eagerly took turns to capture memories with them.
+Posing with smiles on their faces and radiating pride in their unconventional attire, The Fashion GodD and his companions shared their joy with the attendees, who eagerly took turns capturing memories with them.

 In the end, the African Games closing ceremony was not just about sports but also remarkable fashion.